akshit-sukhija/Development-of-a-Digital-Mental-Health-and-Psychological-Support-System-/README.md

 # 🧭 HealthNav AI
-### Early Health & Mental Wellness Guidance System
+### Early Health & Mental Wellness Guidance System (Non-Diagnostic)

 HealthNav AI is a **non-diagnostic, assistive wellness guidance system** designed to support individuals in reflecting on **early mental wellness concerns** and **general well-being needs**.

-It provides **calm, supportive guidance and self-reflection prompts** to help users understand **when self-care may be sufficient** and **when additional support could be helpful** — without replacing medical or mental health professionals.
+The platform provides **calm, supportive guidance and self-reflection prompts** to help users understand **when self-care may be sufficient** and **when additional support could be helpful** — without replacing medical or mental health professionals.

 > ⚠️ **Important Notice**
 > HealthNav AI is **not a medical device**.